 If one or more of your family members have diabetes, heart disease, or cancer, you might be genetically predisposed to developing these problems as well.
 In which case, the insurer might bump up your premiums.

 A cash value life insurance policy covers you until your death.
 The policy stays in force as long as the premiums are paid regularly – irrespective of other factors.
-Knowing that your dependants do not have to rely on anyone for their financial needs in your absence can give you a tremendous sense of security.
+Knowing that your dependents do not have to rely on anyone for their financial needs in your absence can give you a tremendous sense of security.

 One of the biggest advantages of a cash value life insurance policy is that you can use the cash value component like a savings account, which can be accessed from time to time for your financial needs.
 There are three ways in which you can access your policy’s cash value.